EndPointCorp/end-point-blog/2021/08/kubernetes.md

 As you can see, the file is very similar to the other one we created.
 We just list the resources that we moved into the `base` directory and define the database environment variables via the `configMapGenerator`.
 We need to define the `configMapGenerator` here because we've moved all the other files that use them into here.

-Now that we have the base defined, we need to update the `kustomization.yaml` file of the overlays to use it.
+Now that we have the base defined, we need to update the `kustomization.yaml` files of the overlays to use it.
 We also need to update them so that they only point to the resources that they need to.

 Here's what the changes to the "dev" overlay's `kustomization.yaml` file look like: